-The long-term millennial-scale trends in atmospheric CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ arise from the slow response of sediment diagenesis to the changing biogeochemical state of the ocean.
-The sedimentary processes tend to restore burial rates of CaCO3, POC and opal towards initial unperturbed values in order to re-establish the balance with the fixed weathering inputs.
+The long-term millennial-scale trends in atmospheric CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ arise from the slow response in sediment diagenesis to the changing biogeochemical state of the ocean.
+The sedimentary processes tend to restore in the long run burial rates of CaCO3, POC and opal towards initial unperturbed values in order to re-establish the balance with the fixed weathering inputs.

-The simulated variations in atmospheric CO_2 are amplified by 30%-60% within 50 kyr through the net effect of the sedimentary feedbacks subsequent to ventilation changes (Table 3).
-The overall sedimentary CO_2 response is dominated by the simu-

-- 15 lated changes in CaCO3 burial.
+The simulated variations in atmospheric CO2 are amplified by 30%-60% within 50kyr through the net effect of the sedimentary feedbacks subsequent to ventilation changes (Table 4).
+The overall simulated sedimentary CO2 response is dominated by the changes in CaCO3 burial.
 In fact, the shifts in organic matter burial counteract the simulated CO2 variations as long as AMOC is maintained (on-states).
-For instance, accelerated ocean ventilation leads to a net rise in atmospheric CO2, whereas elevated organic matter burial tends to reduce CO2 by drawing carbon out of the ocean-atmosphere system.
-In the on-states, the sedimentary CO2 response amplification is - of 30%-40% (Table 3).
-In case of collapsing AMOC on the other hand, CO_2 changes are reinforced by the sedimentary feedbacks by as much as 60% since both carbonate compensation from reduced $CaCO_3$ export as well as excess POC burial driven by the reduction in deep ocean oxygen availability reinforce the CO_2 drawdown from slowed ventilation. - 25 In contrast to the previous experiment in which the whole-ocean nutrient content is enhanced, the concomitant variations in deep ocean oxygen availability subsequent to ventilation changes weaken the importance of the nutrient-feedback by decoupling the link between shifts in POC export and in POC sediment burial.
+For instance, accelerated ocean ventilation leads to a net rise in atmospheric CO2, whereas elevated organic matter burial tends to reduce CO2 by drawing carbon out of the oceanatmosphere system.
+In the on-states, the sedimentary CO_2 response amplification is of 30 %-40 % (Table 4).
+In case of collapsing AMOC on the other hand, CO2 changes are reinforced by the sedimentary feedbacks by as much as 60 %, since both carbonate compensation from reduced CaCO3 export as well as excess POC burial driven by the reduction in deep ocean oxygen availability reinforce the CO2 drawdown from slowed ventilation.

+In contrast to the previous experiment in which the wholeocean nutrient content is enhanced, the concomitant variations in deep ocean oxygen availability subsequent to ventilation changes weaken the importance of the nutrient-feedback by decoupling the link between shifts in POC export and in POC sediment burial.
 Enhanced (decreased) ventilation promotes (reduces) remineralization within the sediments through increased (decreased) oxygen concentrations in pore waters.
-A specific consequence is that the changes in POC export arising from altered deep ocean ventilation are maintained to a substantial degree in the long term (Fig. 7c).
-The POC burial flux, however, relaxes

-- again to initial conditions to re-establish the balance with weathering input.
+A specific consequence is that the changes in POC export arising from altered deep ocean ventilation are maintained to a substantial degree in the long term (Fig. 6c).
+The POC burial flux, however, relaxes again to initial conditions to re-establish the balance with weathering input.
 In conclusion, the variations in oxygen availability in the ocean driven by the ventilation changes significantly decouple the link between POC export and POC burial.
-This decoupling complicates the reconstruction of past POC export on the basis of sedimentary records. - 10 The sedimentary response in atmospheric $\delta^{13}C{CO_2}$ is dominated by the temporal evolution of POC burial.
-For instance, in the model states with accelerated ocean ventilation excess POC burial draws organic matter with low δ^{13} (~-20‰) out of the oceanatmosphere system.
-As a consequence, the sediment response is to shift $\delta^{13}C{CO_2}$ towards less negative values (Fig. 7g, red and yellow lines).
-Excess burial of POC and 15 CaCO3 both remove carbon with low $\Delta^{14}C$ from the ocean-atmosphere system in re- - sponse to a better ventilated deep ocean.
-As a result, atmospheric $\Delta^{14}C{CO_2}$ is driven towards slightly less negative values (Fig. 7h, red and yellow lines).
+This decoupling complicates the reconstruction of past POC export on the basis of sedimentary records.

+The sedimentary response in atmospheric $\delta^{13}C{CO_2}$ is dominated by the temporal evolution of POC burial.
+For instance, in the model states with accelerated ocean ventilation, excess POC burial draws organic matter with low δ^{13} (~ -20 ‰) out of the ocean-atmosphere system.
+As a consequence, the sediment response is to shift $\delta^{13}C{CO_2}$ towards less negative values (Fig. 6g, red and yellow lines).
+Excess burial of POC and CaCO3 both remove carbon with low $\Delta^{14}C$ from the ocean-atmosphere system in response to a better ventilated